-&lt;sup>24 The approach may be proposed either solely or in conjunction with other third-party entities approved to represent owners and operators of irrigated lands within the Central Valley Region.
+25 The approach may be proposed either solely or in conjunction with other third-party entities approved to represent owners and operators of irrigated lands within the Central Valley Region.

-- 9. Work cooperatively with the Central Valley Water Board to ensure that all Members are providing required information and taking necessary steps to address exceedances or degradation identified by the third-party or board.
-As part of the Membership List submittal, identify the growers known by the third-party who have: (1) failed to implement improved water quality management practices within the timeframe specified by an applicable SQMP/GQMP; (2) failed to respond to an information request from the third-party associated with any applicable SQMP/GQMP or other provisions of this Order; (3) failed to participate as requested in third-party studies for which the third-party is the lead; (4) failed to provide confirmation of participation in an outreach activity (per section IV.B.4 of this Order); or (5) otherwise failed to maintain good standing of their membership in the third-party group. - 10.
+- of this Order); or (5) otherwise failed to maintain good standing of their membership in the third-party group. - 10.
 Ensure that any activities conducted on behalf of the third-party by other groups meet the requirements of this Order.
 The third-party is responsible for any activities conducted on its behalf. - 11.
 Collect any fees from Members required by the State Water Board pursuant to the fee schedule contained in Title 23 CCR.
 Such fees shall then be submitted to the State Water Board.
 The fees invoiced by the State Water Board will be based on the Membership List submitted by the third-party group.
-The third-party group is responsible for ensuring the Members identified in the Membership List have provided their required portion of the State Water Board fees.
+The third-party group is responsible for management of fee collection and payment of the State Water Board fees.